 The question then becomes what rules would be appropriate and most effective in addressing the risks of stablecoin activities.
-As Prof. Hilary Allen testified, decentralized finance activities or “DeFi” present inherent challenges to existing regulatory approaches because there lacks a single or identifiable individual or entity to hold accountable for things like issuing a stablecoin, operating the A blockchain—the technology underlying bitcoin and other c...
+As Prof. Hilary Allen testified, decentralized finance activities or “DeFi” present inherent challenges to existing regulatory approaches because there lacks a single or identifiable individual or entity to hold accountable for things like issuing a stablecoin, operating the A blockchain is a shared digital ledger, or a continually up...
 More digital ledger and performing Consensus is a mechanism, usually used by most nodes on the ...
 More which must be reached by the majority of users to make changes.
 Since this system is “emerging,” it’s difficult to regulate it in its current form, especially when compared to more traditional banking functions like “deposits” and withdrawals.

 While there are regulatory concerns regarding a system that is still evolving, the future US regulation of stablecoins could present the same benefits as the regulation of the existing financial system.
 Those benefits would include “consumer protection, systemic stability, safety and soundness, and combating illicit finance,” according to Jai Massari, Partner, Davis Polk & Wardwell, LLP.